PrototypeML/PrototypeML/docs/models.md

 write Python import statements for libraries and files (modules) needed by your mutator.
 The [init](#init) section is where you write Python code for the `init` routine of your mutator.
 The [forward](#forward) section is whee you write Python code for the `forward` routine of your mutator.
-Finally, the [additional functions](#additional-functions) section is where you write other Python code that your mutator will need, if any.
+Finally, the [additional code](#additional-code) section is where you write other Python code that your mutator will need, if any.

 ### Properties of a mutator